Leon047/SexyVim/README.md

 * F2: Toggles Tagbar to show a class/module browser.
 * F3: Opens Unite buffer to navigate through currently opened buffers.
 * F4: Aligns indents in the current code.
-* F5: Opens ConqueTerm split for running Python scripts.
-* F6: Saves and performs Syntastic syntax checking.
+* F5: Syntastic syntax checking.
-* F8: Python code check on PEP8
+* F8: Python code check on PEP8.
-* Ctrl+Space: Activates autocompletion.
-* Ctrl+z: Undo, Crtl+r: Redu
+* Ctrl-j: Move block down.
+* Ctrl-k: Move block up.
+* Ctrl-z: Undo.
+* Ctrl-r: Redo.
+* Ctrl-a: Select all.
-* CTRL-s: saving, also in Insert mode.
+* Ctrl-s: Saving, also in Insert mode.
-* CTRL-a: Is select all.
-* Ctrl+j, Ctrl+k, Ctrl+i, Ctrl+l: Easier navigation between splits.
-* Alt+s, Alt+v: Creates horizontal and vertical splits.
-* Alt+j, Alt+k, Alt+i, Alt+l: Changes size of splits.
+* Ctrl-Space: Activates autocompletion.
+* Shift-q: Close current buffer.
+* Shift-Right: Move to next buffer `->`.
+* Shift-Left: Move to previous buffer `<-`.

 ## Additional Settings
 * The .vimrc file contains various settings for syntax highlighting, code navigation, and other features.
-* Python, JavaScript, TypeScript, HTML, CSS, SASS, YAML, JSON and more languages are supported with specific settings.
+* Specific settings are defined for Python, JavaScript, TypeScript, HTML, CSS, SASS, YAML, JSON, and more languages.
 * Airline theme is set to powerlineish.
 * Indentation settings are defined for different filetypes.
-* Various mappings for easier movement, saving, and navigating between buffers and splits are provided.
+* Various mappings are provided for easier movement, saving, and navigating between buffers and splits.

 For more details and specific usage instructions, refer to the comments in the .vimrc file.

 This documentation provides an overview of the plugins, settings, hotkeys, and languages supported by the Vundle Vim configuration.
 Users can follow the installation instructions and explore the various features and enhancements offered by this configuration.

+## License
+This project is licensed under the MIT License